Drug Treatment Courts

 Overview

 New York State leads the nation in the expansion and institutionalization of drug courts into daily court operations.
 Former Chief Judge Judith Kaye recognized the benefits of the program and had the vision to ask that it be implemented in every jurisdiction in the State.
-The Office of Policy and Planning, directed by the Hon.
-Judy Harris Kluger, Chief of Policy and Planning for New York State Courts, is currently involved in an intensive effort to make court drug treatment programs available Statewide.
-As of March 1, 2013 there were 148 drug courts in operation, 90 in the criminal courts, 36 in the family courts, 7 in the town and village courts and 15 drug courts focused solely on juveniles.
-Through March 1, 2013, a total of 78,413 individuals have participated in New York State court drug treatment programs and 34,140 have graduated.
-In addition, 801 drug-free-babies have been born to drug treatment court participants while in the program.
+As of January 1, 2016, there were 124 drug courts in operation, 96 in the criminal courts, 17 in the family court , 2 in the town and village courts and 9 drug courts focused solely on juveniles.
+Through January 1, 2020 , over 93,000 individuals have participated in New York State court drug treatment programs and over 42,800 have graduated.

 Each drug court in New York is locally based and reflects the legal culture of the community.
 Support for the program comes from the local communities, the Unified Court System budget and the federal government.
-Statewide standards are facilitated by the intense training each team receives and the oversight provided through continuous evaluation and assistance from the Office of Policy and Planning.
+Statewide standards are facilitated by regular training each team receives and the oversight provided through continuous evaluation and assistance from the Division of Policy and Planning.

 Types of Drug Treatment Courts in New York State